Pritam: Television

 Pritam mentored and judged Sa Re Ga Ma Pa Challenge 2009 and was a judge for Chhote Ustaad on Zee TV.
 He was also a guest judge for the X factor and Zee Bangla's Sa Re Ga Ma Pa 2012–13.
-He also composed the title track for Hrithik Roshan’s TV series Just Dance for Star TV which was sung by KK.
+He also composed the title track for Hrithik Roshan's TV series Just Dance for Star TV which was sung by KK.
 Pritam sang some of his top hits on the popular show MTV Unplugged (Season 5) on 13 February 2016.
 Pritam is the mentor and judge of Sa Re Ga Ma Pa 2016 alongside Mika Singh and Sajid–Wajid.
-He was also a part of Star plus’ show Dil Hai Hindustani as a judge alongside Sunidhi Chauhan and Badshah in 2018.
+He was also a part of Star plus' show Dil Hai Hindustani as a judge alongside Sunidhi Chauhan and Badshah in 2018.

+World Cup Anthem

+ICC Cricket World Cup 2023 Anthem "Dil Jashn Jashn Boley" is composed by Pritam.
+The music video featured Pritam & Ranveer Singh.

+2023 Men's FIH Hockey World Cup Anthem "Hockey Hai Dil mera" is composed by Pritam.

+Streaming Platform

+Pritam is one of the most highest streamed artist world wide in Spotify.
+He is ranked among the top artists worldwide in List of most-streamed artists on Spotify.
+Pritam's highest ranking till date is 68th in Spotify.
+He is also the 2nd most streamed artist of India Spotify Wrapped since 2021 till 2024 with consistently holding the 2nd spot behind Arijit Singh for consecutive 4 years in a row.